shreyaspadhye3011/leetcode/scu-ruby-coen278/Assignment 2/README.md

 ### Todo:
 - Read project description. see if something missing
-- Add YouTube video
+-
-- List View should not be visible when not logged in
+- List View should not be visible when not logged in?
 - Change data & test
 - Deploy & test
+- Improve incorrect credentials case -- add alert
+- Change naming conventions
 - Improve listing styling
 - Add project description or remove